sscornelius/sscornelius/README.md

 Shaheeda S. Cornelius sscornelius
-- 👀 I’m interested in aduits
+I’m interested in nothing your talking about.
-- 🌱 I’m currently learning kubernetrs...
+I’m currently learning how to protect my codes.
-- 💞️ I’m looking to collaborate on star code ...
+- 💞️ I’m looking to collaborate on STAR DIAMONDS
-- 📫 How to reach me sscornelius@digitalstarworld.org
+  How to reach me m.shy33@icloud.com
-- 😄 Pronouns: .rockstar..
+  Pronouns:Rockstar
-- ⚡ Fun fact: inventor of digitalstarworld() ...
+ ⚡ Fun fact: inventor of digitalstarworld()

 <!---
 sscornelius/sscornelius is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.